fullcalendar/fullcalendar-docs/_posts/2020-04-14-new-ui-features-beta.md

 ### Bugs and Other Small Things

 We've also released a number of bugfixes based on your feedback.
-In addition, we've released the [datesDidUpdate]({{ site.baseurl }}/docs/v5/datesDidUpdate) callback.
+In addition, we've released the [datesSet]({{ site.baseurl }}/docs/v5/datesSet) callback.

 Please keep the feedback coming!